ryanhlewis/VoxelEarth/README.md

 This will voxelize and render 3D Tiles all in your browser.

 #### Minecraft
 We also show how our custom Minecraft plugin can load in Google Earth into Minecraft on the fly.
-The plugin should work on Windows and Linux, but needs some weird setup since it uses Python and NodeJS. **(Linux / NVIDIA GPU Voxelizer is optional, but will make it faster.)**
+The plugin should work on Windows, Linux, and Mac, and supports no GPU.
+Note that you should NOT run this plugin on an existing Minecraft world!
+It spawns in gigantic mega-structures.
+Use a fresh world / server!

-To make it easier, we have made bash scripts that handle Node/Python dependencies.
+To make it easier, we have made bash scripts that auto-setup new servers.

 The fastest setup for Linux is:
 ```